openSUSE/openSUSE-git/git-native-packaging.md

 and directly merge into the project as it was done on package level before.

-Again a custom merge method is needed:
+Again a custom merge method could be used:

 	$ cat > ~/bin/git-merge-subdir <<EOF
 	#!/bin/bash -e